 Iowa Regents' Center for Early Developmental Education

 The Iowa Regents' Center for Early Developmental Education is pleased to offer games for educators to download, print, cut out and play appropriate for children ages 3-8.
 Many of them are discussed in greater depth in "Young Children Reinvent Arithmetic: Implications of Piaget's Theory," a book by Constance Kamii with Leslie Baker Housman.
 Cooking with children encourages them to look at properties of ingredients and how those properties changes when they are mixed and when heat or cooling is applied.
-STEM experience sheets offers ways of working with many common materials and advice for types of questions or problems to pose to children.
 The Closest to 10 game asks students to construct numbers and then compare them to 10.

 Iowa State Engineering Fun